-Given that sandcastles are often typically bedecked in stones, shells, bits of seaglass and the like, it’s easy to see how that second meaning might have come along here.
-But how does the word dilly comes to mean “sandcastle” in the first place?
-That’s a trickier one.
+Given that sandcastles are often bedecked in stones, shells, bits of seaglass and the like, it’s easy to see how that second meaning might have come along here.
+But how did the word dilly comes to mean ‘sandcastle’ in the first place?
+Well, that’s a trickier one.

-Dating from the nineteenth century at least, dilly is also an old childhood nickname for a duck.
-There might be a waterborne connection here, but it seems unlikely given that (with the possible exception of eider and sheldrakes) ducks aren’t readily associated with sandy beaches in the British Isles.
+Dilly is also an old childhood nickname for a duck.
+There could be a waterborne connection here, but that seems unlikely given that (with the possible exception of eider and sheldrakes) ducks aren’t readily too readily associated with sandy beaches.

-A more likely theory is that the dilly here is the same as in dilly-dally, a word which has been used to mean “to waste time” or “to potter” since the 1500s.
-Etymologically, it’s just a fanciful extension of the earlier word dally (derived from the French verb dalier, “to chat”), which has been used to mean “to amuse oneself” since the Middle English period.
+A more likely theory is that the dilly here is the same as in dilly-dally, a word which has been used to mean ‘to waste time’ since the 1500s.
+Etymologically, it’s just a fanciful extension of the earlier word dally (derived from the French verb dalier, to chat), which has been used to mean ‘to amuse oneself’ since the Middle English period.

-This dilly carries a sense of something playful, childish, trifling, or purely for amusement.
-And that might make a dilly-house a house built just for fun.
+This dilly carries a sense of something playful, childish, trifling, or purely for amusement—and that, potentially at least, might make a dilly-house a house built just for fun.